-□ One line might have the "Organization Name" MyMainBoss-Full, with a start mode of MainBoss.
+One line might have the "Organization Name" MyMainBoss-Full, with a start mode of MainBoss.
+A good line might have the "Organization Name" Marke in Dage Degree at a with a

-□ A second line might have the "Organization Name" MyMainBoss-Requests, with a start mode of MainBoss Requests.
+☐ A second line might have the "Organization Name" MyMainBoss-Requests, with a start mode of MainBoss Requests.